nrwl/nx/docs/shared/core-tutorial/03-share-assets.md

 ## Tell Nx About the Dependencies

 Nx without plugins is unable to automatically detect dependencies in Go code or markdown, so you'll have to tell Nx about the dependencies manually.
+(For Go code, there is [@nx-go/nx-go](https://github.com/nx-go/nx-go) which will automatically detect dependencies between Go projects.)

 For the blog project, you'll need to add `ascii` as a `dependency` (or `devDependency`) in the `package.json` file.